laravel-enso/data-import/README.md

 - permits limiting of the number of rows to be imported, in order to avoid timeouts and imports taking too long for the end user experience
 - import issues are grouped by sheet and type of error and are paginated for a better experience
 - each import type can be configured to halt the import when encountering cell value validation errors, or
 - if choosing to continue the import w/ errors, you can opt to process just valid rows

 ### Installation steps

-1. Run the migrations.
+The component is already included in the Enso install and should not require any additional installation steps.

+### Usage

-2. Publish the configuration, example classes and assets:
+1. Publish the configuration, example classes and assets:
     * `php artisan vendor:publish --tag=dataimport-config`
     * `php artisan vendor:publish --tag=dataimport-classes`
     * `php artisan vendor:publish --tag=import-assets`

-3. Compile with `gulp` / `npm run dev`

-4. Double check the permissions.

-5. In `config/excel.php` set `'force_sheets_collection' => true,` where the default was false.
+2. In `config/excel.php` set `'force_sheets_collection' => true,` where the default was false

+3. In the library `samples` folder, `vendor/laravel-enso/dataimport/samples`, we have included a couple of sample import files for you to play with

+### Configuration
+The configuration can be found/published in `config/enso/importing.php` and has the following options:
+- `validationLabels`, a list of messages used throughout the importer, which you can customize
+- `configs`, a list of import configurations.
+Each configuration has:
+    - `label`, the label visible to the user | required
+    - `template`, the relative path to the JSON import templates | required
+    - `importerClass`, the fully qualified importer class name | required
+    - `customValidatorClass`, the fully qualified custom validator class name, if you are using custom validators | optional
+    - `sheetEntriesLimit`, the limit of entries in the imported files | default is 5000 | optional
+    - `stopOnErrors`, boolean flag that makes the import stops on content validation errors  | default false | optional

+Please note that the import does not continue if structure errors are encountered, such as missing sheets.
+If there are no structure errors, the `stopOnErrors` flag is false and content errors are found, the rows with errors are skipped and valid rows are imported.

 ### Publishes